OnsenUI/OnsenUI/README.md

 Onsen UI is an HTML5 UI framework for building modern mobile application.
 Onsen UI make building application simple by basing on the concept of Web Component.
 Application can be build using **html tags** web developers already know.
 It is built on top of heroic [AngularJS](http://angularjs.org/) and performance craving [Topcoat](http://topcoat.io/).

-[Monaca IDE] fully supports OnsenUI plugin.
+[Monaca IDE] fully supports Onsen UI plugin.

 ## Demo

-Click [Here](http://docs.monaca.mobi/onsen/) to see OnsenUI in action!
+Click [Here](http://docs.monaca.mobi/onsen/) to see Onsen UI in action!

 ## Getting Started Using Monaca
 See the [Onsen UI Getting Started Page].

 ## How to build

-* Open the terminal from OnsenUI directory
+* Open the terminal from Onsen UI directory

         cd OnsenUI